chilcano/vagrant-wso2-dev-srv/README.md

 - Altough WSO2 AM has different deployment patterns and WSO2 AM (Gateway) should be in the front tier, I have placed WSO2 AM (Gateway, Publisher, Store and Key Manager) in this tier.

 **The Backend**
-- I wanna use Wiremock as mock server to implement REST and SOAP services.
+- I will use Wiremock as mock server to implement REST and SOAP services.

 If you have the jar and zip files previously downloaded, just place your files under `%VM_VAGRANT_HOME%/_downloads/`